The Mission of the Fairbanks Museum & Planetarium is to inspire wonder, curiosity, and responsibility for the natural world.

 - natural science specimens (mounted birds, mammals, reptiles and fish; insects; nests and eggs; shells; fossils; rocks and minerals; herbarium)

-- historical artifacts (tools; toys; dolls; textiles; weapons; archival photographs and documents)
+- historical artifacts (tools, toys, textiles, weapons, and archival photographs and documents)

-- ethnological items representing Oceania, the Near East, Africa, Egypt, Japan and native North America.
+- ethnological items collected from Oceania, the Near East, Africa, Egypt, Japan and native North America during the Victorian era.

-Since 1981, meteorologists at the Museum have produced Eye on the Sky weather programming that is broadcast daily by Vermont Public Radio.
+Since 1981, meteorologists at the Museum have produced Eye on the Sky weather programming that is broadcast daily on Vermont Public and regional radio stations.